MaximRouiller/blog.decayingcode.com/source/_draft/draft1.md

 date: 2019-02-20 15:44:56
 ---

 When I was a consultant, my goal was to think about the best way to save money for my client.
-They are not paying me because I can code.
-They are paying because I know I can remove a few dollars (or a few hundred) from their bills when I can.
+They were not paying me because I can code.
+They were paying because I know I can remove a few dollars (or a few hundred) from their bills when I can.

 One of the situations I've found myself in often is building a static page application (SPA).
-It is a typical scenario with tools like AngularJS, VueJS, and ReactJS.
-Clients want dynamically driven applications that don't refresh the whole page.
+Clients want dynamically driven applications that don't refresh the whole page, and a SPA is often the perfect choice for them.
+Among the many tools used to build a SPA, we find Angular, VueJS, and ReactJS.

 I've found that delivering websites with containers is a universal way of ensuring compatibility across environments, cloud or not.
 It also prevents a developer's environment from having to install 25 different tools/languages/SDKs.